17 Animals With Big Ears and Their Pictures

 Greater Kudus, scientifically known as Tragelaphus strepsiceros, are remarkable animals with big ears found in Eastern and Southern Africa.

-These large ears serve as powerful sensory tools, providing the Greater Kudu with extraordinary environmental awareness.
+One of their most striking features is their giant ears.
+These large ears are powerful sensory tools, providing the Greater Kudu with extraordinary environmental awareness.

 The heightened auditory perception of Greater Kudus acts as an early warning system, alerting them to potential threats from predators such as hyenas, wild dogs, and lions.